hideyov/wp_sakura_hideyov56/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.4.3 =
+- Improved file change detection feature to address DB backups failing silently in some cases due to very large serialized data stored in a single row.
+- Added new action hook (aiowps_rename_login_load) just before renamed login page is loaded.
+- Added a check to ensure that woocommerce captcha settings are displayed only if woocommerce plugin is installed/active.
+- Fixed recaptcha bugs.
+- Added configurable item for max file upload size in basic firewall rules.

+= 4.4.2 =
+- Fixed vulnerability related to open redirect and exposure of hidden login page for specific case.
+(Thanks to Erwan (wpscanteam) for letting us know)

+= 4.4.1 =
+- Fixed bug where Apache directives were not being re-added into the .htaccess file after plugin re-activation.
+- Fixed bug related to account activity logout date not being set.

+= 4.4.0 =
+- Added robustness to login lockdown feature by replacing the strtotime function with DateTime/DateInterval.
+This should prevent 32-bit systems from being constrained to the max date of 19 Jan 2038.
+- Fixed bugs related to captcha features.
+- Fixed and improved "Logged In Users" functionality for multisite.
+- Always set valid dates, to avoid errors when strict mode is enabled on mysql.
+Thanks to Davide.

+= 4.3.9.4 =
+- Removed whois feature because it adds relatively little value and the third-party library used is not being maintained regularly.
+- Fixed "headers already sent" error when bulk action performed using aiowps list table.

+= 4.3.9.3 =
+- Fixed another captcha bug related to comment form.

+= 4.3.9.2 =
+- Fixed various captcha bugs: woocommerce lost password page, custom login form page, etc

 = 4.3.9.1 =
 - Fixed rename login page feature bug introduced after WP core change in version 5.2.